chrthomsen/pygrametl/docs/examples/testing.rst

 :class:`.Table` instances immutable and creating new instances when they are modified, it becomes very easy to reuse the :class:`.Table` instance representing the precondition for multiple tests, and then as part of each test create a new instance with the postcondition based on it.
-This is done using the :meth:`.changes()` After a number of additions and/or updates, it can be useful to get all modified rows.
+After a number of additions and/or updates, it can be useful to get all modified rows.
+This is done using the method :meth:`.additions()`.
 For example a test case where the ETL flow is executed for the new rows is shown below.

 .. code-block:: python

     def test_canInsertIntoBrowserDimensionTable(self):
         expected = tbl + "| 2 | Chrome | Windows |" \
                        + "| 3 | Opera  | Linux |"
-        newrows = expected.changes()
+        newrows = expected.additions()
         etl.executeETLFlow(newrows)
         expected.assertEqual()